 - I didn’t have any sort of formal training (I was an engineer).
 How did I fix that?
 I took a few classes on Domestika to understand how anatomy works and figure out my drawing style.

 If you’re keen on learning how to become an illustrator, then here are my top picks of the classes I took to learn what I know now.
-These courses are very inexpensive and you get to own it forever, so you can revisit them whenever you want.
+These courses are very inexpensive and you get to own them forever, so you can revisit them whenever you want.

 - I didn’t have a graphic tablet and couldn’t afford one at the time.
 So, I saved up enough money by working as a Freelancer and created websites and brand identities for clients till I could buy a Wacom Cintiq and set some money aside for rent and other utility bill payments.
 2 years later, I was able to upgrade to an iPad Pro 12.9″ and Apple Pencil.

 - I didn’t have any experience drawing on a tablet.
 I picked up the skill by practicing every day and watching more classes on Domestika and learning anatomy from other artists.

 I have a whole blog dedicated to helping women start an online business that’s fun and creative so they can make money doing something they love.
 It’s filled with illustrations and I’m officially making money doing something I love.

 No matter what your goal is, you can achieve it.